Jammed lockers. Forgotten gym shorts. Lost lunch money.

-To help in the transition of going back to school, encourage your child to try to get to bed earlier and wake up earlier.
-It’s difficult to go to bed when the darkness doesn’t settle in until late in the evening.
-When you’re doing the back to school shopping, let your child pick out his or her supplies and new clothes (as long as you deem it reasonable).
+Now is the time to help in the transition of going back to school.
+Encourage earlier bed times and morning wake-ups.
+Let your child pick out his or her supplies and new clothes (as long as you deem it reasonable).
 Create a place in your home where your child can do homework without interruptions.

-Rick and I also try to give our daughters things to look forward to in the evening or on the weekends.
-Special afterschool snacks, dining at a favorite restaurant, visiting with cousins, or watching sunsets at the beach are simple ways to help them through these first long days of the new school year.
+Plan evening or weekend activities for which your child can look forward.
+Special afterschool snacks, dining at a favorite restaurant, visiting with family or watching sunsets at the beach are simple ways to help them through these first long days of the new school year.

-While the school bell will be ringing, summer is far from over.
-There are still plenty of warm, sunny days ahead for swimming at the beach, riding bicycles, taking in the farmer’s markets on Saturday mornings and enjoying concerts at the park.
+While the school bell will soon be ringing, summer is far from over.
+There are still plenty of warm, sunny days ahead for swimming at the beach, riding bicycles, taking in the farmer’s markets and enjoying concerts at the park.